 17 : Model Supports

 Sometimes when you want your model scenery to reach new heights, you don’t just have to stack another model on top.
-One of the Frozen City Ruins models that I find the most useful is the Half-level Supporting Wall (28S-SLD-FCR-121).
+One of the Frozen City Ruins models that I find the most useful is the Half Height Supporting Walls (SLD-M28-FC-121).
 By putting a couple of these models under our building combo from Post 15, we are already building even higher!
-Adding a pair of Half-level Full Stairs (28S-SLD-FCR-113) gives our ruin a nice connection with the ground level.
+Adding a pair of Half Height Full Stairways (SLD-M28-FC-113) gives our ruin a nice connection with the ground level.

-These two models are also available as part of the Raised Platform Set (28S-SLD-FCR-S1) that comes complete with floor tiles.
+These two models work well together and also with some floor models.
 They are very useful for a Frozen City Ruins setup.
 Although not their first purpose, they are tall enough to provide good cover for characters at ground level!

 The wall provides a substantial support for standing others models on.
-It’s called ‘half-level’ because you can stack one on top of the other and with a floor tile, the floor is now level with an upper floor.
+It’s called ‘Half Height’ because you can stack one on top of the other and with a floor model, the floor is now level with an upper floor.

 My favourite use for the two pairs of models is to combine them to make a stairway up to an upper level.